GitTables/gittables.github.io/usage.md

 The table collections is stored on XXX.
 To facilitate different use, we publish different versions of GitTables:
 - _GitTables_: the entire collection of tables with metadata (500 GB).
 This can be downloaded [here](https://google.com).
-- _GitTables (sample)_: a random sample of 1,000 tables from GitTables (100 MB).
+- _GitTables - sample_: a random sample of 1,000 tables from GitTables (100 MB).
 This can be downloaded [here](https://google.com).
-- _GitTables (analysis)_: the 1M tables used for the analysis in the associated paper.
+- _GitTables - analysis_: the 1M tables used for the analysis in the associated paper.
 This can be downloaded [here](https://google.com).
-- _GitTables (gold standard)_: 1M tables with a strict annotation method to ensure a high quality of annotations.
+- _GitTables - gold standard_: 1M tables with a strict annotation method to ensure a high quality of annotations.
 This can be downloaded [here](https://google.com).

 ## Using GitTables